 With the Tracker of Climate Strategies for Transport, you can keep track of national-level climate policies and targets in transport.
 In particular, it provides information on the role of transport in Nationally Determined Contributions (NDCs) and Long-term Low Greenhouse Gas Emission Development Strategies (LTS) – the two most important instruments of the Paris Agreement to limit global warming to well below 2°C.

 The tracker will be updated constantly.
 The newest NDCs and LTS will be added once published on the submissions portal of the United Nations Framework Convention on Climate Change (UNFCCC).
 The original NDC can be found in the NDC Registry and the LTS are compiled here.
 The Tracker of Climate Strategies for Transport will be updated in the future with other major national strategies, starting with the relevant transport documents references in the LTS and NDCs.
-You can already access additional information that will be implemented soon as a download here.
+You can download as data here.

 You can get information on the role of transport in climate strategies all over the world, in a certain region or in a particular country.
 The world map on the start page gives an overview, bar charts enable the comparison of transport’s role between different generations of climate policy documents.
 The tables on targets, mitigation and adaptation actions and more provide a whole range of transport-related information from climate plans.
 Read more about how to use the tracker here.